Answering 24/7 276-623-0808

 • Medical records demonstrating progressive respiratory failure or fibrosis.

-What Compensation Is Available in Black Lung Claims?
+Available Compensation in Black Lung Claims

 Compensation for Black Lung Disease or CWP may include: